apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Supreme Court rejects Jack Smith’s request for justices to quickly hear Trump immunity dispute**
+**Colorado's top court disqualified Trump - will the Supreme Court overrule?**

-You can read more about it [here](https://www.cnn.com/2023/12/22/politics/supreme-court-trump-immunity-jack-smith/index.html).
+You can read more about it [here](https://www.bbc.com/news/world-us-canada-67752010).

 ## Requirements
 - Python 3.8